Ryamille/bikesharing/README.md

 ## Purpose
 Using the data from a New York City bike sharing program to show potential investors that a bike-sharing program could work in Des Moines.
 One of the main focuses of this analysis will be on the bike trips themselves.

+With the use of a program called Tableau the data could easily be used to create multiple graphs seen [here](https://public.tableau.com/app/profile/ryan6401/viz/NYCBikeChallenge_16650197835400/NYCBikeChallenge)

 ## Results

 ![](ctbu.png)